V/Line VLocity: Operations

 VLocity trains are permitted to run up to 160 km/h only on lines where all level crossings are protected by boom gates and lights and track upgrades have been completed.
 However, services to Echuca (past Epsom) and Ararat (past Wendouree) run on lines that do not meet these standards, and as a result, cannot reach their full speed.
 The Echuca line has been upgraded to allow 130 km/h operation.
 In 2017, the State Government announced upgrade works to extend VLocity services to Warrnambool, Albury and Bairnsdale, and in 2019 announced upgrades to allow them to run to Shepparton.

 A VLocity simulator is used by V/Line for driver training.
 The simulator replicates the driving cabin of the VLocity and includes forward vision and rear mirror graphics and audio effects.
 An instructor positioned outside the simulator can control track conditions and replicate some faults with the train itself.

-On 21 June 2020, a 9-car train, consisting of sets 3VL7, 3VL63 and 3VL23, undertook a test run from Southern Cross to Wyndham Vale to test 9-car operation and platform fit at several stations.
-As of June 2022 there is now one morning city-bound and two evening outbound 9 carriage services between Wyndham Vale to Southern Cross in peak periods.
-These trains were forced to skip Sunshine station until the 28 May 2023 timetable revision due to its platforms being too short, requiring extensions.
-The services as timetabled from June 2022 were the 6:54am to Southern Cross, 4:55pm and 6:34pm to Wyndham Vale.
-On 1 December 2024 the services were changed to 6:54am and 8:15am to Southern Cross, 5:15 to Wyndham Vale.

-Standard gauge VLocity services on the Albury line began on 30 December 2021, while V/Locity services to Shepparton began revenue services from 31 October 2022.
+Standard gauge VLocity services on the Albury line began on 30 December 2021, while VLocity services to Shepparton began revenue services from 31 October 2022.
 VLocity services to Warrnambool began from 1 November 2024 with all Warrnambool services using VLocity sets since early April 2025 now that the upgraded stabling facilities at Warrnambool have been completed.